hargoniX/master/thesis/thesis.typ

 building fast caches keyed by expressions in a simple manner.
 This does, for example, enable caching which subterms are proof terms in an efficient and easy manner.

 The pipeline of Chako consists of five steps.
-First, it infers information necessary for the translation.
-Afterward, it cleans up the proof state before invoking the dependent type elimination and monomorphization from @sect_reduct.
+First, it infers the necessary information for the translation.
+Afterwards, it cleans up the proof state before invoking the dependent type elimination and monomorphization from @sect_reduct.
 The resulting problem is then handed off to Nunchaku through a simple syntactic translation.